 We deserve a platform that tears down the walls and connects each of us with our best options.
 A platform that filters out irrelevant items, and gives each guy the information he needs to find his best value.

-Imagine that Kayak & Spotify had a kid who grew up to manage your wardrobe.
+Imagine that Expedia & Spotify had a kid who grew up to manage your wardrobe.
 Searching the whole marketplace in an instant, and returning with a personalized selection.
 Items that fit the way you want, and look the way you want, from multiple brands, all in one place.
 No styling fees, subscriptions, or markups.
 Make a better impression and finish you shopping 10X faster than a trip to the store.
 Confident that you're getting the best value.

 We're in production at my.wardrobeessentialist.com with:

 Brands focus on mass-produced goods and search for buyers who will value them.
-We focus individual guys, and give them tools find the right goods.
+We focus on individual guys, and give them tools find the right goods.
 No two guys have the identical measurements, office dress codes, current wardrobe, or style preferences.
 Each user's Online Shop is curated for his unique needs, drawing from a comprehensive assortment.
 It shows the most valuable choices and progressively reveals options based on your needs, vs. just dumping hundreds of little pictures onto your screen.

 Our initial service curates based on your individual measurements, and give you an easy way to select styles that are right for you.
 Over time, the platform will learn your style preferences, and continue to refine the selection and process.
 So that you can find your best options in minutes, confident you’re getting great value.

 We're early in the journey, but excited about our first step and providing Power to the People in menswear.